Partner Profile: Documenting Elkmont

 Photo by Haas of HABS/HAER/HALS.

-, the rest of the staff at HABS/HAER/HALS will begin their work to fully document the details of the buildings.
+When James gets back to Washington D.C. and develops his negatives, the rest of the staff at HABS/HAER/HALS will begin their work to fully document the details of the buildings.

 There are three divisions at HABS/HAER/HALS that work together to document historic structures: